tc39/proposal-compartments/README.md

   // Initializes the module if it is imported.
   // Initialize may return a promise, indicating that the module uses
   // the equivalent of top-level-await.
-  // XXX The compartment will leave that promise to dangle, so an eventual
+  // XXX The loader will leave that promise to dangle, so an eventual
   // rejection will necessarily go unhandled. initialize(environment: ModuleEnvironmentRecord, {
     import?: (importSpecifier: string) => Promise<ModuleExportsNamespace>,
-    importMeta?: Object
+    importMeta?: Object,
+    // TODO: If module environment record also reflects the properties of
+    // globalThis, we do not need to thread globalThis.
+    // The module environment record must not fall through to the global
+    // environment record or global contour since those capture top-level
+    // declarations from Script mode eval.
+    // If we add globalLexicals, to the proposal, they would need to be
+    // threaded through here as well, or layered on the module environment record. globalThis,
   }),
   // Indicates that initialize needs to receive a dynamic import function that
   // closes over the referrer module specifier.